Limit Your Backcountry Risk

 Have Good, Clean Fun

 We want you to have a great time!
 Do Colorado Right and trash your trash in our national parks, open spaces, cities and towns so the state will be just as beautiful when you return.
 Remember — if you bring it in, please bring it out or throw it in the bin.
-This includes dog poo and compostable items, like banana peels.
+This includes dog waste and compostable items, like banana peels.
 And please leave it as you found it so everyone can enjoy our natural environment, as it is, for generations.

 Want More?